Can You Substitute Fish Sauce for Dashi? These 3 are better

 The Kombu kelp is a nutritious food because it’s rich in antioxidants.
 It contains iodine, which contributes to a healthy thyroid.
-As well, it is a good source of iron, calcium, and vitamins A, C.
+It is also a good source of iron, calcium, and vitamins A, and C.

 What is fish sauce?

-Fish sauce is a liquid condiment made from fish or krill that has been coated in salt and fermented for up to two years.
+Fish sauce is a liquid condiment made from fish or krill coated in salt and fermented for up to two years.
 It’s a staple seasoning in Asian cuisine.

-It’s made by fermenting small fish like anchovies with salt for anywhere from a few months to a few years even!
+It’s made by fermenting small fish-like anchovies with salt for anywhere from a few months to a few years!

 Fermented fish has been popular in Asia for centuries because this method preserves the fish but also makes for some flavorful dishes.

 The anchovies are stored in large barrels and covered in salt.
-Naturally occurring bacteria begin to break down the fish, and the result is a briny and savory liquid, which is essentially the sauce.
+Naturally occurring bacteria begin to break down the fish, resulting in a briny and savory liquid, which is essentially the sauce.

-Fish sauce texture is similar to soy sauce, and it even has the same brown color.
-However, it’s a bit more viscous and obviously much different than dashi stock.
+Fish sauce texture is similar to soy sauce, even with the same brown color.
+However, it’s a bit more viscous and different than dashi stock.